weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 ## Consequences

-This superseeds the directory structure from the original [WEP document][wep-dir]
+This supersedes the directory structure from the original [WEP document][wep-dir]

 With the new structure, we will need to update existing installations:
 * rename `.wego` to `.weave-gitops`
 * rename `targets` to `clusters`
 * If the app manifests live in a separate repo:
     * separate &lt;app name&gt;-deploy-gitops-runtime.yaml into
         * flux-source-resource.yaml
         * flux-kustomization-resource.yaml
         * if necessary - flux-helm-resource.yaml
     * move the flux-* files into the apps/&lt;app name&gt; directory
     * create a kustomization.yaml file in apps/&lt;app name&gt; directory that lists the flux files and any additional manifests
 * if the app manifests live in this repo:
     * create a kustomization.yaml file in apps/&lt;app name&gt; directory that lists the manifests for the application
 * in clusters/&lt;cluster name&gt;/user directory, add
     * kustomization.yaml, which refers to apps/&lt;app name&gt;
     * If you want to persist the GOAT:
         * in the clusters/&lt;cluster name&gt;/system directory
-            * create flux-source-resource.yaml, which sync's this repo
+            * create flux-source-resource.yaml, which syncs this repo
             * create user-flux-kustomization-resource.yaml, which gives clusters/&lt;cluster name&gt;/user as the path
     * If you **don't** want to persist the GOAT:
-        * create flux-source-resource.yaml, which sync's this repo
+        * create flux-source-resource.yaml, which syncs this repo
         * create user-flux-kustomization-resource.yaml, which gives clusters/&lt;cluster name&gt;/user as the path
         * apply these manifests to the cluster